xiaofanliang/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I am currently a City and Regional Planning PhD at Georgia Institute of Technology.
+I work with Dr. Clio Andris at [Friendly Cities Lab](https://friendlycities.gatech.edu/).
+My research broadly sit in the realm of **urban analytics**.
+More specifically, I study **spatial and social networks in urban space**: how they organize people and cities socially and spatially and how they embody tensions between local communities and urban development.
+My approaches are largely inspired by the field of **critical data** and **digital civics**, and therefore aim to use technology consciously to support communities and public initiatives.
+I am exploring the following questions in my dissertation:

+* When constructing a metro station cause displacement of local communities, how can we quantify the social costs in terms of the loss of social connections and memories?
+* When building new transportation infrastructure for the 'Airport City', how can we advocate design scenarios for the benefits of nearby residents?

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Xiaofan_CV.pdf" "newtab" >}}resumé{{< /staticref >}}.